GameTechDev/MaskedOcclusionCulling/README.md

 The implementation contains two update algorithms / heuristics for the hierarchical depth buffer, one focused on speed and one focused on accuracy.
 The active algorithm can be configured using the `QUICK_MASK` define.
 Setting the define (default) enables algorithm is described in the research paper
-["Masked Software Occlusion Culling"](http://fileadmin.cs.lth.se/graphics/research/papers/2016/culling/), which has a good balance between low leakage and good performance.
-Not defining `QUICK_MASK` enables the mergine heuristic used in the paper ["Masked depth culling for graphics hardware"](http://dl.acm.org/citation.cfm?id=2818138).
+["Masked Software Occlusion Culling"](https://software.intel.com/en-us/articles/masked-software-occlusion-culling), which has a good balance between low leakage and good performance.
+Not defining `QUICK_MASK` enables the mergine heuristic used in the paper ["Masked Depth Culling for Graphics Hardware"](http://dl.acm.org/citation.cfm?id=2818138).
 It is more accurate, with less leakage, but also has lower performance.

 If you experience problems due to leakage you may want to use the more accurate update algorithm.
 However, rendering order can also affect the quality of the hierarchical depth buffer, with the best order being rendering objects front-to-back.
 We perform early depth culling tests during occluder rendering, so rendering in front-to-back order will not only improve quality, but also greatly improve performance of occluder rendering.
-If your scene is stored in a hierarchical data structure, it is often possible to modify the traversal algorithm to traverse nodes in approximate front-to-back order, see the research paper ["Masked Software Occlusion Culling"](http://fileadmin.cs.lth.se/graphics/research/papers/2016/culling/) for an example.
+If your scene is stored in a hierarchical data structure, it is often possible to modify the traversal algorithm to traverse nodes in approximate front-to-back order, see the research paper ["Masked Software Occlusion Culling"](https://software.intel.com/en-us/articles/masked-software-occlusion-culling) for an example.

 ## Interleaving occluder rendering and occlusion queries